1. How long is Westmoreland’s Dental Assisting program?

 11. What are the hours of the Dental Assisting program including clinicals?

-All three semesters the classes are scheduled Monday thru Fridays.
+All three semesters the classes are scheduled Monday thru Thursdays.
 There are not any evening or Saturday courses.

 12. Can I still work and still complete the Dental Assisting program?